sourcegraph/sourcegraph-public-snapshot/cmd/server/README.md

 ## Publishing a new version

+#### (0) Update the CHANGELOG

+1. Update [CHANGELOG](../../CHANGELOG.md) on `master` (even if the release will be cut from a different branch).
+    1. If this is a major or minor release, move any `Unreleased changes` under their own section for the new `VERSION` you are releasing.
+    1. If this is a patch release, create a new section for the `VERSION` you are releasing and selectively move changelog items from `Unreleased changes` to this section.
+1. Commit and `git push` this change directly to upstream `master`.

-#### (0) Use the proper branch
+#### (1) Use the proper release branch

 - New major releases (e.g. `v3.0.0`) should be tagged from `master`.
 Once you have tagged the release, create a long lived branch from that tag for patches to that release (e.g. `3.0`).
 - New minor releases (e.g. `v3.1.0`) should be tagged from `master`.
 Once you have tagged the release, create a long lived branch from that tag for patches to that release (e.g. `3.1`).
 - New patch releases (e.g. `v3.1.1`) should be tagged from the existing patch branch for the release being patched (e.g. `3.1`).
   - Commits necessary for a patch release are cherry-picked from `master` into the patch branch before tagging a release.
+  - Do NOT commit any fixes or features into a patch release that are not yet in `master`.
+Otherwise, you will end up breaking the validity of the changelog, as such orphaned updates will be silently regressed in the next major/minor release.

 To avoid confusion between tags and branches:

 - Tags are always the full semantic version with a leading `v` (e.g. `v2.10.0`)
 - Branches are always the dot-separated major/minor versions with no leading `v` (e.g. `2.10`).

-#### (1) Create the release candidate
+#### (2) Create the release candidate

-1. Update [CHANGELOG](../../CHANGELOG.md) and move any `Unreleased changes` under their own section for the new `VERSION` you are about to release.
-2. Commit and push this change.
+1. Push your release branch upstream.
 Remember the commit hash.
 This is the commit you will tag as the official release if testing goes well.

-#### (2) Test
+#### (3) Test

 1. Look in Buildkite to find the image hash (e.g. `sha256:043dce9761dd4b48f1211e7b69c0eeb2a4ee89d5a35f889fbdaea2492fb70f5d`) for the `sourcegraph/server` docker image step ([example](https://buildkite.com/sourcegraph/sourcegraph/builds/18738#eca69bac-2efd-4e99-82bd-99e9edd986f9)) of the build you just created in (1.2).